 Banks, Branches, and Accounts

 If you’re a developer who has built, or is currently managing your company’s HR or payroll system on the back-end, you might be familiar with banks, branches, and accounts.
+In this article, we show you how to do automated parsing of bank account numbers for your company’s payroll system.

 The three fit together on the premise of the Bank Account model, which allows you to monitor the bank accounts and grant access to either users, departments, or businesses.